 The runners-up this year include a Los Angeles murder victim found in a suitcase, an Australian woman who was perched atop a tree after falling off a cliff, and a Detroit man who was found in a Porta Potty.
 All these deaths were tragic for the loved ones of the victims, but confusing for the rest of us.

 It's Increasingly Likely That We're Going to Die Alone

 In June, in a small English town in Hampshire, a woman named Anne Leitrim was discovered dead in her home.
-But her actual death, authorities say, had occurred shortly before Obama was elected president in 2008, meaning neighbours had been carrying their groceries past her corpse through five or six of the seven stages of decomposition.
+But her actual death, authorities say, had occurred shortly before Obama was elected president in 2008, meaning neighbors had been carrying their groceries past her corpse through five or six of the seven stages of decomposition.

-This prompted Fay Schopen to pen a thinkpiece for the Guardian, saying British people live in an "isolated age", and that "Anyone can die alone—not just the lonely."
+This prompted Fay Schopen to pen a thinkpiece for The Guardian, saying British people live in an "isolated age," and that "Anyone can die alone—not just the lonely."

 There is, of course, the widely-held belief that a feeling of solitude in one's final moments is inescapable.
 But having a lifelong relationship, or at least one that spans the end of your life, should theoretically put a person in comforting proximity while you die.
 That is, as long as you die first.
 We're increasingly unlikely to receive that, or any, fringe benefit of marriage, because according to a new Pew Research study an astonishing 25 percent of millennials aren't ever getting married.

 We're Also Going to Know Well in Advance That We're Dying